xuhongl/asev3enterpriseDemo/README.md

 Now you can go to the Actions tab and Run the Create Azure Resources GitHub Actions.

+## Configure the Github Runner

+Because the Application Service Environment is of type internal, you will need to deploy the APIs using [GitHub Self Runner](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).

+Connect to VM created in the resource group and follow the installation procedure.

+If you want to run the runner agent as a service (recommended) follow this [link](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service) after the installation.

 <!-- # asev3enterpriseDemo
 Github with ASEv3 implemented Enterprise edition